yusaira-khan/un-iife-ize/README.md

-# un-iife-ize
+# Un-IIFE-ize
-Un-IIFE-ize the variable declarations in your script
+Remove immideately invoked function and variable declarations from your Meteor Script